 As noted previously, the Ethical Conduct Policy sets out guidelines and restrictions regarding pecuniary interests, provision of preferential treatment, personal conduct and integrity, and management of the workplace and City resources.
 It addresses these issues in a variety of ways.
-The Policy includes 1) mandatory specific rules ("Members of Council shall not appear as a paid agent of a third-party before Council..."); 2) mandatory but highly generic rules (Members of Council...must exercise freedom of speech responsibly"); 3) rules that apply to Council not Council Members ("Council is committed to creating a vibrant, healthy, safe and caring work environment"); and 4) aspirational rules ("Members of Council ... are expected to demonstrate high standards of personal and professional conduct").
+The Policy includes 1) mandatory specific rules ("Members of Council shall not appear as a paid agent of a third-party before Council..."); 2) mandatory but highly generic rules (Members "must act in good faith, with trust, confidence and candour"; "Members of Council....must exercise freedom of speech responsibly"); 3) rules that apply to Council not Council Members ("Council is committed to creating a vibrant, healthy, safe and caring work environment"); and 4) aspirational rules ("Members of Council ... are expected to demonstrate high standards of personal and professional conduct").